KaiWenger/memochange/README.md

 BP_estim(x,direction="01",d_estim="GPH")
 ```

 The `d_bw` argument determines how many frequencies are used for estimation.
-Larger values of $m$ imply a lower variance of the estimates, but also bias the estimator if the underlying process possesses short run dynamics.
+Larger values of m imply a lower variance of the estimates, but also bias the estimator if the underlying process possesses short run dynamics.
-Usually a value between $0.5$ and $0.8$ is considered.
+Usually a value between 0.5 and 0.8 is considered.

 ```r
 BP_estim(x,direction="01",d_bw=0.75)
 BP_estim(x,direction="01",d_bw=0.65)
 ```

-In our setup, it can be seen that increasing `d_bw` to $0.75$ does not severely change the estimated order of integration in the two regimes.
-Decreasing `d_bw`, however, leads to smaller estimates of $d$.\
+In our setup, it can be seen that increasing `d_bw` to 0.75 does not severely change the estimated order of integration in the two regimes.
+Decreasing `d_bw`, however, leads to smaller estimates of d.

 ### Tests for change-in-mean

 As an example how to conduct the change-in-mean tests implemented in the `memochange` package,  we compare the performance (in terms of size and power) of two implemented tests via a Monte Carlo simulation.
-We choose the two sample sizes $n=[100,500]$ and memory parameters $d=[0.1,0.2]$.
+We choose the two sample sizes n=[100,500] and memory parameters d=[0.1,0.2].
 To estimate the memory parameter we apply the local Whittle estimator by Robinson (1995).
 The setup is very similar to the published paper by Wenger and Leschinski (2019) who introduce the two applied tests.
 The simulation can be extended by all other change-in-mean tests that are implemented in the `memochange` package, which is not been done here to save computing time.
 The whole following code should run just around a few seconds.

 ```r
 library(memochange)